-The governing body of the Bank of Lithuania is its Board, which establishes the organisational structure, approves the mission, vision and strategic directions, as well as tackles other pressing issues.
+The governing body of the Bank of Lithuania is its Board, which determines the bank's organisational structure, approves its mission, vision and strategic directions, as well as tackles other pressing issues.
 Activities at the Bank of Lithuania are organised by the Chair of the Board.

-Three Services, namely the Banking Service, the Economics and Financial Stability Service, and the Supervision Service, and two departments, namely the Cash Department, and the Market Infrastructure Department, the Financial Stability Department, the Economics Department, the Data and Statistics Department, the Cash Department, were set up to perform the core functions of a central bank.
-Various Departments work under the umbrella of these Services.
-The responsibility for maintenance and other important activities lies with the Organization Service and its Divisions as well as other autonomous Departments and Divisions.
+Three services, namely the Banking Service, the Economics and Financial Stability Service, and the Supervision Service, and two departments, namely the Cash Department, and the Market Infrastructure Department, the Financial Stability Department, the Economics Department, the Data and Statistics Department, the Cash Department, were set up to carry out the core functions of a central bank.
+Various departments and divisions work under the umbrella of these services and departments.
+The responsibility for maintenance and other important activities lies with the IT Department, the Strategy and Governance Departament, the Corporate Services Department and other divisions.

-The main headquarters of the Bank are located in the heart of Vilnius, the capital city; other Bank units are established at Žirmūnų g., Vilnius, and Maironio g., Kaunas.
-The organisation has approximately 600 employees.
+The main headquarters of the bank are located in the heart of Vilnius, the capital city; other units are located at Žirmūnų g.
+(Vilnius) and Maironio g.
+(Kaunas).
+The organisation employs approximately 600 members of staff.